Welcome to Appsloveworld, In this session we will understand the different types of joins that are available and SQL server specifically

 ON TblStudent.University_Id = TblUniversity.University_Id

-so obviously when we execute this query, we should get around 9 records, 6 matching records two non-matching from left, and one non-matching from the right table.
+When we execute this query, we should get around 9 records: 6 matching records, two non-matching from the left, and one non-matching from the right table.

 Full Join

-so far we have seen inner join, left join and right join and outer join, full outer join but apart from all these types of joint, we also have another join called Cross Join.
+So far, we have seen inner join, left join, right join, outer join, and full outer join.
+Apart from all these types of joins, we also have another join called Cross Join.

 SQL FULL join with more than two tables